Your Privacy and One Step You Can Take to Protect It

 Mainly, privacy entails the protection of individuals, groups and their information from being observed by uninvited parties.
 Now, in the Information Age, privacy appears to be eroding at a tremendous rate in part due to our own actions through the internet especially through social media such as Facebook, Instagram and Twitter, by our actions and behaviors online, and through identity theft.
 We celebrate our birthdays by posting pictures online, we mourn our losses and cheer our victories for the world to see online.
 Furthermore, browsing the web today exposes a great deal of information about you not only to the sites you visit but also third parties interested in knowing everything about you.
 Because online ads represent nearly half of the $220 billion that will be spent on advertising this year alone, there is stiff competition for your attention.
 It follows that better ad targeting can be achieved with hitting users that are most likely to buy specific products.
 Ad targeting is driven by user profiles built by watching what you do online.
 Every time you run a search or browse around website clicking on some shoes you like or a new chainsaw that you want.
 Companies are paying attention to your behavior.
 That is why the next time you log on to the internet it is no coincidence that you are inundated with advertisements for shoes and chainsaws.
 Now just feeding hungry advertisers may seem like a small price to pay, but others may want to track your activity to know when you will be on vacation, leaving your home more open to robbery, or you may be more likely to be scammed by online conmen if they learn all about your behaviors online.

-In spite of the fact so much of your activity on line gets consumed by third parties, there are internet privacy laws protecting some of your activity.
-For example, the Federal Communications Commission (FCC), has prohibited internet service providers (ISPs) from selling your internet activities to third parties.
+The Federal Communications Commission (FCC), used to prohibit internet service providers (ISPs) from selling your internet activities to third parties.
 ISPs such as AT&T and Verizon are the companies that connect you to the internet.
 Since they make all the connections from you to the internet they can see and store everything that you do online; they have the most privileged of view on you online.
 That makes for a true treasure trove of information about you for which advertisers and perhaps other unsavory parties would pay for handsomely.
-However, that may change since Congress just passed a bill last week that will allow for the first-time ISPs to sell user data without user permission.
-The president has still to sign the bill into law, but most anticipate that he will sign it soon.
-Soon AT&T, Comcast and others will realize a new and valuable portion of their business model—selling your online behavior.
+However, has changed changed since Congress passed a bill in 2017 that will allow for the first-time ISPs to sell user data without user permission.
+AT&T, Comcast and others can incorporate selling your data into their business plans.

 If you care about your privacy online, you are not without recourse.
 Apart from internet abstinence or going into the murky world of the dark web, you can use what is called a virtual private network, or VPN, to hide your online activity from prying eyes even from your internet service provider.
 Think of a VPN as having a direct private line to the websites you visit that no one can eavesdrop on.
 A VPN uses a combination of encryption, private computers and some cleaver tricks to create a private network over the public internet.
 Without a VPN, your computer talks to other computers to do searches and gain access to websites using plain computer language when you're on the internet.
 Because the internet is public, interested third parties can easily listen in on your internet activities, and they totally understand plain computer language.
 However, a VPN uses encryption to mask your activities.
 Encryption simply means that your data is converted into secret code that others cannot read if they don’t have the secret key to unlock the code, and with a VPN, only your computer can unlock the secret code.
 In a VPN, your searches and website clicks are first encrypted and sent to the private computers of the VPN provider.
 The VPN computers interact with the worldwide web so you don’t have to.
 They do your searches and clicks and then send your information back to you in secret code.
 The outside world only sees the VPN provider’s computers but never your computer.
 Using a VPN anonymizes all your online activity ensuring your internet privacy.